 Methods & Parameters

 Methods are blocks of reusable code that perform specific tasks.
 They can accept input parameters and return output values, making your code modular and organized.
+This is a foundational concept in enterprise application development that professional developers rely on daily.
+The explanations below are written to be beginner-friendly while covering the depth and nuance that comes from real-world Java experience.
+Take your time with each section and practice the examples

 40 min•By Priygop Team•Last updated: Feb 2026